Scholarships

 Criteria: First and second ranking graduating seniors from each Crowder College Technical Education Center program; must be used within the first year after high school graduation

-Amount: Top ranked: $800/semester; second ranked: $400/semester
+Amount: Top ranked: $800/semester, second ranked: $400/semester

-Application: Apply through the Technical Education Center or scholarships@crowder.edu
+Application: Apply through the Technical Education Center at 417-455-5596

 F. Language Enrichment/Former CAMP Participant Scholarship